kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received an Invitation to attend [WiHacks](https://wichacks.io/), RIT's all-female and non-binary 24-hour hackathon [ Jan ]
 - I'm giving a talk at the Women in Data Science Meetup on Feb 3rd on Why Conferences Matter (inspired by Neurips) [ Feb ]
 - I'm TA-ing two classes in Spring; one is a Compilers course in Haskell, and another CS basics (Advanced Web Design) course [ Jan - May ]
+- I was invited to be on a panel for [FAccT](https://facctconference.org/), but could not get my visa in order in time, so had to decline [ Jan ]
 - I am a member of the OpenMined Women of OpenMined group; we have a study group where we learn about Differential Privacy and work up to contributing to the OpenMined codebase and take part in competitions (most members are in grad school or seasoned researchers/engineers).
 We are currently involved in a general AI/Differential Privacy study group for Women, and another for going through the FastAI coursework (both are book-club/study groups) [ Jan ]
 - I'm working with a team of 5 researchers (mostly located on the East Coast) to plan the Black in AI lunch event on Sunday Feb 9th at AAAI this year. [ Jan ]
 - I will also be a panelist and mentor for [Try AI](https://sites.google.com/g.harvard.edu/tryai/home?authuser=0) during the AAAI conference, which is half a day of mentorship for young women to encourage them to study STEM and AI/ML [ Jan ]